Extreme vulnerability to intruder attacks destabilizes network dynamics: Discussion

-This work points out a main vulnerability of complex dynamical networks, namely a single node connecting with adversarial connections to one or more other nodes is sufficient to destabilize the entire network dynamics, independent of how large the network is.
-This has direct implications to the attainment of consensus in opinion dynamics, synchronization in oscillator networks, and desired patterns in coupled autonomous systems.
-Furthermore, we see that an attack targeting a single node with the lowest indegree is typically the one choice that produces instability in the shortest time. {On the other hand, attacking hubs results in a less severe rate of instability. } Intuitively, this can be explained as follows: hubs respond less to the coupling with the intruder due to a large number of in-neighbors, while the opposite can be said of low-indegree nodes.
+This work identifies a fundamental vulnerability of complex dynamical networks: a single node connected through adversarial links to one or more other nodes is sufficient to destabilize the network dynamics, regardless of the network size.
+Such an attack provides a generic mechanism for disrupting consensus in opinion dynamics, synchronization in oscillator networks, and desired formations in coupled autonomous systems.
+Furthermore, we find that targeting a node with the smallest indegree, {defined as the sum of the weights of all incoming connections}, typically destabilizes the network in the shortest time.
+In contrast, attacking hub nodes generally results in a slower onset of instability.
+Intuitively, this can be explained as follows: hubs respond less to the coupling with the intruder due to a large number of in-neighbors, while low-indegree nodes respond more.